 Curious Discoveries Behind The Walls At D.C.'s Dumbarton House

 Dumbarton House, located on Q Street in the Georgetown neighborhood of Washington, D.C., has been closed to the public only three times.
 The first was in World War II, when the National Society of The Colonial Dames of America turned over their headquarters to the war effort.
 The second time was when the ballroom of Dumbarton was extended in 1991.
-The third time is now.
+The third time was between 2016 and 2017.

 The $1.4 million project that necessitates Dumbarton’s closure for nearly six months—spanning the end of 2016 to April 2017—is a total overhaul of the site’s HVAC (heating, ventilating, and air conditioning) system.
 It runs through the 1915 and 1991 portions of the site, where Dumbarton's collection of over 3,000 objects are stored.
 The system was last updated in 1991, but continuous problems with the chillers and a lack of adequate humidity controls led the staff at Dumbarton to consider a new system.

 Recently, I was able to go behind the scenes with S. Scott Scholz, deputy director and curator, and Stephanie Boyle, education manager.
 They offered me the chance to take a look at new ductwork, new and old wiring, and parts of Dumbarton House that have been covered up for decades.

 I learn from Scholz and Boyle that the installation of a new HVAC system, especially for a historic site, involves years of planning.
 In 2012, research funded by the National Endowment for the Humanities allowed staff at Dumbarton to study different HVAC options.
 By 2016, they had decided on a geothermal system, a popular choice for historic sites due to its non-invasive nature.
 Pipes are installed underground that liquid is then pumped through to cool and heat a building.